johnnymetz/johnny-metz-blog/content/posts/find-nplusone-violations.md

         print(f"{song.artist.name} - {song.name}")
 ```

 Now let's create a unit test to ensure `print_songs` runs successfully.
 We're using `pytest` and `pytest-django` so we can create the test data using a [pytest fixture](https://docs.pytest.org/en/stable/fixture.html).
-We must also mark our test with [django_db](https://pytest-django.readthedocs.io/en/latest/helpers.html#pytest-mark-django-db-request-database-access) to setup the database.
-Run the unit test.
-Notice it passes and our songs are printed to the terminal.
+When we run the unit test, you'll notice it passes and our songs are printed to the terminal.
 Everything seems fine on the surface.

 ```python
 @pytest.fixture()